pingcap/tidb-operator/en/deploy-tidb-operator.md

 tidbmonitors.pingcap.com             2020-06-11T07:59:41Z
 ```

-### Installation
+### Customize TiDB Operator deployment

+To deploy TiDB Operator quickly, you can refer to [Deploy TiDB Operator](get-started.md#deploy-tidb-operator).
+This section describes how to customize the deployment of TiDB Operator.

-After the various CRDs above are created, you can install TiDB Operator on your Kubernetes cluster.
-There are two installation methods: online and offline.
+After creating CRDs in the step above, there are two methods to deploy TiDB Operator on your Kubernetes cluster: online and offline.

-#### Online installation
+#### Online deployment

-1. Get the `values.yaml` file of the `tidb-operator` chart you want to install.
+1. Get the `values.yaml` file of the `tidb-operator` chart you want to deploy:

     {{< copyable "shell-regular" >}}